-- You enter into voluntary agreements to withhold amounts from payments to other kinds of workers, such as contractors.
+- have voluntary agreements to withhold amounts from payments to other kinds of workers, such as contractors

-- You make payments to businesses that don't quote their ABN.
+- make payments to businesses that don't quote their ABN.

-- Register for PAYG withholding on the ATO website
+- Register for PAYG withholding on the Australian Taxation Office (ATO) website

 - Withhold amounts from wages and other payments